 Working with the London Sinfonietta has enthused our existing young composers and has inspired more pupils in the borough to explore composition.
 The workshops and performances have been well pitched and accessible to a wide range of young people and the project has brought together our three boroughs in a new and exciting partnership.
 Mary Mycroft, Joint Head of Waltham Forest Music Service

-We are enormously grateful to the London Music Fund, The Ashley Family Foundation and The Bernarr Rainbow Trust, The Bridget Riley Art Foundation, Francis Taylor Building and The Michael Tippett Musical Foundation for their generous support of Sound Out.
+The London Sinfonietta is enormously grateful to the London Music Fund, The Ashley Family Foundation, The Bernarr Rainbow Trust, The Bridget Riley Art Foundation, Francis Taylor Building and The Michael Tippett Musical Foundation for their generous support of Sound Out.

 For more information on our work with schools, and to find out how your school can get involved please email Christine Andrews